JesseYan64/CS766_Project/README.md

 ```
 Note that you need to change parameters, including 'model', 'cegan' and 'path_to_test'.
 model: You have four options here, according to what you have in runs: 'pix2pix', 'cegan', 'pix2pix_r', 'cegan_r'.
 Note that '_r' means random covering.

-cegan: Set this to True if you want to use the CEGAN model
+cegan: Set this to True if you want to use the CEGAN model.

+epochs: a list of epochs to use the desired model.

 path_to_test: test if masked, test_r if random covering.

+Make sure that you have the model at ./runs/{model}/generator_{epoch}.pt.

 You can find the dataset via this [link](https://drive.google.com/drive/folders/1B1QefmIljQ6Kr1rkIY2jF5YtAwCG1XB7?usp=sharing).
 It has no_cover, with_mask, r_cover, and train/test for these images.